HeardLibrary/digital-scholarship/lod/sparql.md

     return statements
 ```

-The value of the `endpointUrl` variable is set to the Wikidata query service endpoint.
-The value of the query string is hard-coded with the value of the Wikidata identifier (`characterId`) substituted in the appropriate place.
+The value of the `endpointUrl` variable is set to the Wikidata query service endpoint URL.
+The value of the query string variable is hard-coded with the value of the Wikidata identifier (`characterId`) substituted in the appropriate place.
 The line

 ```python
     r = requests.get(endpointUrl, params={'query' : query}, headers={'Accept' : 'application/sparql-results+json'})